 This post may contain affiliate links.
 If you make a purchase, I'll earn a small fee at no extra cost to you.*

 Preppers are excellent at finding creative ways to use ordinary items.
 Emergency supplies are expensive, and they can’t afford to have a bunch of one-hit-wonder items filling their shelves.
 The key to affordable emergency preparedness is to stock up on items that can be used in many different ways.
-Things like duct tape, trash bags, and milk jugs are just a few of the many things that have alternative uses.

 Now it is time to cover another multipurpose item that is easy to store: tarps.
 Tarps come in many sizes and varying qualities, but all of them can be used in many different ways.
 If you haven’t included at least one tarp in your emergency supplies, hopefully this post will convince you to get one.